hibare/VT-IP-Monitor/README.md

 A Python 3 script to monitor your IP for malicious domains/URL.

-Script uses VT API to do the IP lookups and PDNS
+Script uses VT API to do the IP lookups and PDNS.
+Notification is sent via Slack.

 ## Dependencies